 15. Unsold lots will be available for pickup following the close of bidding.
 The owner of the unsold lots must pick them up following the auction or arrange for someone to pick them up on their behalf.
 The Auction Coordinator and the volunteer team are not responsible for lots not picked up.

-16. Members whose auction items have been sold will be paid that evening following the completion of payment by purchasers, or the following week, at the discretion of the Auction Coordinator.
+16. Members with a winning bid or bids, must pay for these lots at the end of the auction.
+Please be patient while the volenteers tabulate the winning bids.
+Members whose auction items have been sold, will be paid the following week at the next club meeting, by the Auction Coordinator.
 The OPS Auction will retain 10% of the sale price of each lot sold.

 17. By submitting a lot a Member agrees to be bound by these Regulations.

 18. The OPS Auctions are organized and conducted by a team of volunteers headed by the Auction Coordinator appointed by the OPS.
 The Auction Coordinator’s rulings and decisions related to these rules are final.